turangulcicek/turangulcicek/README.md

 ### Hi there 👋

 Hello!
-My name is Turan Gulcicek and welcome to my Github profile.
+My name is Turan Gülçiçek and welcome to my Github profile.

 I am a Front-End Developer with a passion for creating impressive and functional websites and applications.
 I have specialized in HTML, CSS, and I am currently learning JavaScript technologies.
 Then I will learn popular frontend frameworks like Vue.js, React, and Angular.